 with Kerry Faria

-With many Medicare plan options available, it can be difficult to know what is the best option for your health needs.
-Students will discuss the different options, coverage and costs, enrollment periods, and the resources available to Medicare beneficiaries.
+With many Medicare plan options available, it can be difficult to know the best choices for your health needs.
+Students will discuss the different options, coverage costs, enrollment periods, and resources available to Medicare beneficiaries.
 This seminar is a free service offered by Seniors Plus.

 with Elizabeth Newport